Sligo: 20th century

 The early years of the century saw much industrial unrest as workers in the Port of Sligo fought for better pay and conditions.
 This resulted in two major strikes, in 1912 and, in 1913 the prolonged Sligo dock strike.
 Both ended in victory for the workers.

 Sligo Town was heavily garrisoned by the British Army during the War of Independence.
 For this reason IRA activity was limited to actions such as harassment, sabotage and jailbreaks.
 At various times during the war, prominent Republicans were held at the Sligo Gaol.
 The commander of IRA forces in Sligo was Liam Pilkington.

 Arthur Griffith spoke in April 1922 on the corner of O'Connell Street and Grattan Street.
 To this day it is known as Griffith's Corner.

 During the Civil War, Sligo railway station was blown up by Anti-Treaty forces on 10 January 1923.

-In 1961 St. John the Baptist's Church became a cathedral of the Diocese of Kilmore, Elphin and Ardagh after St. Mary's Cathedral in Elphin was abandoned, being destroyed by a storm four years previously.
+In 1961, St. John the Baptist's Church became a cathedral of the Diocese of Kilmore, Elphin and Ardagh after St. Mary's Cathedral in Elphin was abandoned, being destroyed by a storm four years previously.

 Geography

 Situated on a coastal plain facing the Atlantic Ocean, Sligo is located on low gravel hills on the banks of the Garavogue River between Lough Gill and the estuary of the Garavogue river leading to Sligo Bay.
 The town is surrounded on three sides by an arc of mountains, with the Ox Mountain ridges of Slieve Daeane and Killery Mountain to the southeast bordering Lough Gill.
 The flat topped limestone plateaux of Cope's, Keelogyboy and Castlegal Mountains to the north and northeast and the singular hill of Knocknarea with its Neolithic cairn to the west and the distinctive high plateau of Benbulben to the north.

 Sligo is an important bridging point on the main north–south route between Ulster and Connacht.
-It is the county town of County Sligo and is in the Barony of Carbury (formerly the Gaelic tuath of Cairbre Drom Cliabh).
+It is the county town of County Sligo and is in the Barony of Carbury (formerly the Gaelic túath of Cairbre Drom Cliabh).
 Sligo is the diocesan seat of the Roman Catholic Diocese of Elphin.
 It is in the Church of Ireland Diocese of Kilmore, Elphin and Ardagh.

-County Sligo is one of the counties of the province of Connacht.
-It is part of the Border Region, a region of over 500,000 people which also comprises the counties of Cavan, Donegal, Leitrim, Louth and Monaghan.
+County Sligo is one of the counties that make up the province of Connacht.
+The county is part of the Border Region due to the fact that part of North Sligo is relatively close to 'the Border'.
+The Border Region in the Republic of Ireland has a population of over 500,000 people and consists of the counties of Cavan, Donegal, Leitrim, Louth and Monaghan.